Royal Arsenal Railway: Rolling stock

-The standard gauge railway
+The standard-gauge railway

-This railway was initially linked into the national railway system, to the South Eastern Railway, near Plumstead railway station.
-According to local press reports, the link was opened in 1859 and this would appear to be the date that the early plateways were replaced by more conventional permanent way.
-Early internal motive power appears to have been by means of horses, whilst during the period from 1871 to 1875, the 18 inch gauge locomotive Lord Raglan appears to have undertaken some standard gauge stock movements by means of special bufferbeams (later removed) and mixed gauge track.
-The first standard gauge locomotive, Manning Wardle 0-4-0ST Driver, arrived on the Arsenal's railway system in 1875 and for the next thirteen years exclusive reliance was placed on the Leeds company's four coupled products for day-to-day working (even two out of the three experimental compressed air locomotives tested on the standard gauge line during 1880–1 were officially Manning Wardle products) until a Hawthorn Leslie incursion into the market in 1888.
-From this period up to 1917 the standard gauge locomotive fleet was augmented steady by second-hand acquisitions and new machines from various sources.
-Rolling stock by World War One consisted of such diverse items as standard goods wagons, rail ambulances and proof sleds and gun wagons requiring special heavy gauge running rails.
-The surviving pre-1903 standard gauge locomotives in 1919 were quickly disposed of bar one 'hulk' but overall the inter-war rationalisation was less severe than was the case with the 18 inch gauge and the passenger service was even transferred to the standard gauge in 1923.
-Despite the transfer of much material away from the Arsenal in the early stages of World War Two, there was a revival of fortunes during this period, with the acquisition of more steam and diesel locomotives taking place during the period from 1936 to 1940.
-During the post Suez rundown, withdrawals of the steam fleet came thick and fast and there were even a few diesel replacements drafted in during the late 1950s from other Ordnance sites, but this did not delay the inevitable and the standard gauge system closed when munitions manufacture at Woolwich ceased in 1967.
+This railway was initially linked into the national network via the South Eastern Railway near Plumstead railway station.
+According to local press reports, the link was opened in 1859 and this appears to be when the early plateways were replaced by more conventional permanent way.
+Horses appear to be the early internal motive power, whilst from 1871 to 1875 the 18 inch gauge locomotive Lord Raglan was likely trialled on standard-gauge stock movements using special bufferbeams (later removed) and mixed-gauge track.
+The first standard-gauge locomotive, Manning Wardle 0-4-0ST Driver, arrived at the Arsenal in 1875 and for the next thirteen years that type was their primary motive power (even two out of the three standard-gauge experimental compressed air locomotives tested during 1880–1 were officially Manning Wardle products) until a purchase from Hawthorn Leslie in 1888.

+From this period up to 1917 the standard-gauge locomotive fleet was augmented steadily by second-hand acquisitions and new machines from various sources.
+Rolling stock by World War One consisted of such diverse items as standard goods wagons, rail ambulances, proof sleds and gun wagons requiring special heavy-gauge running rails.
+The surviving pre-1903 standard-gauge locomotives were quickly disposed of in 1919 bar one 'hulk' but overall the inter-war rationalisation was less severe than the 18 inch gauge.
+The latter's passenger service was transferred to the standard-gauge in 1923.
+Despite the large transfer of material away from the Arsenal early in World War II, it had a revival during this period with the acquisition of more steam and diesel locomotives from 1936 to 1940.
+During the post Suez rundown there was a rapid withdrawal of the steam fleet and even some diesel replacements were drafted in during the late 1950s from other Ordnance sites.
+However the standard-gauge system ultimately closed when munitions manufacture at Woolwich ceased in 1967.